 "Were America's Millions of Analog TVs Recycled?"
 That's the question we began asking eight years ago as the United States converted from analog to digital television (DTV), obsoleting the traditional CRT-based sets.
 The answer now appears to be "no" due to consumer behavior and a declining market for CRT by-products.
 The image at the right, taken at a collection point for a university student housing change-over in August 2016, illustrates that there are still a lot of analog CRTs out there.

-Updates from Asia-Pacific.
+Short updates from Asia-Pacific.
 Click here for regional Green ICT updates from around the globe.
 Click on 'Asia-Pac' tag above for all news about the region.
-(Information about the ICT implications of Japan's earthquake and tsunami have been moved to its own post.)
+Our latest item looks at the scope of GreenICT.

-Updates from Europe.
-Click on "Europe" tag above for all news about the region.
+Updates from Africa and the Middle East.
+Our most recent is about and Arabic-language Green ICT webinar.
+Click on 'ME-Africa' tag above for all news about the region.
 Click here for regional Green ICT updates from around the globe.

 This is solar-powered base station on top of a mountain in Lapland (Finland).

 Electronic media infrastructures and gear are important components of global ICT as movies, television, music, and books all go digital.
-This post offers a global sampling of sustainability in e-media; see much more by clicking on the "Green media" tag, above.
+This post offers a global sampling of sustainability in e-media.
+A green production app is our latest find.